zhouzi/TheaterJS/README.md

 * Listen to all event by using the shortcut: `theater.on('*', callback)`.
 * An event is emitted when a sequence starts (`sequence:start`) and ends (`sequence:end`), e.g `theater.addScene('vader:Luke.', 'vader:I am your father.')` is one sequence.
 * An event is emitted when the scenario starts and ends, respectively `scenario:start` and `scenario:end`.
+* The scenario is stoppable within `:end` event listeners.
+It means that calling `theater.stop()` within a callback that listen for the `:end` of a scene will stop the scenario.
+This is useful for asynchronous callbacks (e.g animations).

 ## Localized Keyboards